 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages about 250 pounds per square; architectural laminate runs closer to 400.
-A 25‑square tear‑off lands between three and five tons before underlayment, so how does that translate to a 10‑yard?
-Roofers route that tonnage in a hooklift truck to keep it under the weight limit on a single haul; the dumpster’s lower side walls cap the load without overage.
+The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so we route a hooklift truck with the right weight limit.
+How does that translate to a 10-Yard dumpster?
+The low side walls keep the load from topping the can on the single pickup run.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition